nimrod-d/nimrod-d/README.md

 [Eurovision voting patterns](https://github.com/nimrod-d/Eurovision) Explored Eurovision voting trends using Jupyter Notebook, Pandas and Tableau to uncover biases between countries, televotes and jury votes

+[AB Testing](https://github.com/nimrod-d/AB_testing/tree/main) A/B test analysis segmented by country to evaluate the effectiveness of a new landing page